 All ends well, and Selena is acquitted.
-Her fiancé sticks with her, and the town seems to turn over a new leaf as everyone supports Selena, and congratulates her on the verdict.
+Her fiancé stands by her, and the town seems to turn over a new leaf as everyone geniunely congratulates Selena on the verdict.

-Connie and Michael decide to give their relationship a go, and Allison comes home to work things out with her mother.
-(Oh and it seems like Allison and Norman get together finally as well!)
+Connie and Michael decide to give their relationship a try, and Allison comes home to work things out with her mother, and possibly begin her own romance with Norman.

-Lana Turner’s film career was largely based on her glamorous, drop dead gorgeous appearance.
-There had been a few films in Lana’s career that allowed her to show her acting talent—such as Ziegfeld Girl (1941), The Postman Always Rings Twice (1946), The Three Musketeers (1948), and The Bad and the Beautiful (1952).
-But for the most part, MGM (Lana’s home studio) was content to merely capitalize on their star’s great beauty and the public fascination with her life.
-Lana would have liked meatier roles, but she didn’t fight for them, and almost always accepted the films MGM assigned her.
+Lana Turner’s successful film career was largely based on her glamorous appearance.
+A few of Lana’s films showcased her acting talent, including Ziegfeld Girl (1941), The Postman Always Rings Twice (1946), The Three Musketeers (1948), and The Bad and the Beautiful (1952).
+But for the most part, Lana’s studio, MGM, was content to capitalize on their star’s great beauty and the public’s fascination with her life.
+Though Lana would have liked meatier roles, she didn’t fight for them, and almost always accepted whatever films MGM assigned her.

-When Jerry Wald offered Lana the role of Constance MacKenzie in Peyton Place, she wasn’t really feeling it.
-Lana knew it would be a great career move in these changing times of the studio system, but it took lots of encouragement, including that of her thirteen-year-old daughter Cheryl, for Lana to accept the role in this film version of the nation’s most sensational novel.
-As Cheryl writes in Lana: the Memories, the Myths, the Movies [aff. link]:
+When producer Jerry Wald offered Lana the role of Constance MacKenzie in Peyton Place, she wasn’t very enthusiastic.
+Lana knew the film would be a wise career move in the changing times of the studio system.
+But it took the encouragement of thirteen-year-old Cheryl for Lana to agree to star in this film version of the nation’s most sensational novel.
+As Cheryl remembered [aff. link],

 “I gave her my own professional counsel: ‘Mom, you’ve gotta do this!’
 It was a film that was generating excitement far beyond Hollywood.
 Mother realized she couldn’t afford to say no, so she bit the bullet and told her agent, Paul Kohner, to accept the role.
 Wald was offering $125,000, but in fact, the part was priceless.”

 So at age 36, glamour girl Lana Turner played the mother of a teenager onscreen for the first time.
-She really was a little too young to be the mother of high school senior, but Lana accepted the role and performed it flawlessly.
-The scenes between Lana and Diane Varsi—her daughter in the film—are just beautiful.
-Lana perfectly conveys a loving mother who is unsure about how do deal with the coming of age of her daughter, and her conflicted feelings about her own past and just how much of it to share.
+She really was a little too young to be the mother of high school senior, but Lana performed the part flawlessly.
+The scenes between Lana and Diane Varsi are among the best in the film.

-Also, it’s pretty noteworthy that though Lana did agree to de-glamourize herself a bit for the role—her outfits are more subdued and her hair color is a couple shades darker in the film than usual—she was not about to completely lose her glamorous appeal, and still desired to be very attractive onscreen.
+It’s further commendable that Lana stayed true to herself in the role: though Lana did agree to de-glamourize herself slightly for the film—her outfits are more subdued and her hair color is a couple shades darker than usual—it was important to Lana that she not completely lose her glamorous appeal.
+She insisted on remaining very attractive onscreen.

-So while Lana was filming the melodramatic Peyton Place in the summer of 1957, she discovered there was some even bigger drama in her real life: Lana’s boyfriend, the man who had revitalized her after the breakup of her fourth marriage, was, as it turned out, a notorious mobster.
+While Lana filmed the melodramatic Peyton Place in the summer of 1957, she discovered some even bigger drama in her personal life: Lana’s boyfriend, the man who helped revitalize her after the breakup of her fourth marriage, was, it turned out, a notorious mobster.

-When John Steele introduced himself to Lana in April of 1957, he seemed like a nice, romantic guy.
-During their courtship, Steele was constantly showering Lana with flowers and expensive, thoughtful gifts.
-As Lana shares in her autobiography [aff. link], John sent her flowers almost daily,
+When John Steele introduced himself to Lana in April of 1957, he seemed to be a nice, romantic guy.
+During their courtship, Steel constantly showered Lana with flowers and expensive, thoughtful gifts.
+According to Lana [aff. link], John sent her flowers almost daily:

 “…followed by record albums of exactly the kind of sweet, melodious music I liked.
 How did he know what kind of music to send me?
 It seemed that he had managed somehow to reach the young woman in charge of playing my music on the [film] sets.
 He knew how to get things done.
 He had mysterious ways of obtaining information and access, as I was to learn to my bitter cost.”

-Eventually John Steele gained Lana’s trust, and they became a couple.
-In Peyton Place, Lana even wore some of the jewelry John gifted her, a fact that would come to haunt Lana when she’d catch the film on television in later years.
+Eventually, John Steele gained Lana’s trust, and they became a couple.
+In Peyton Place, Lana even wore jewelry John gifted her, a fact that would later haunt Lana whenever she saw the film on television in later years.

 The True Identity of John Steele

-A friend of Lana’s who recognized John Steele finally told her that her new boyfriend’s name was actually John Stompanato, and he was one of mobster Mickey Cohen’s right-hand men.
+At one point, a friend recognized John Steele, and told Lana that her new boyfriend was actually John Stompanato, one of mobster Mickey Cohen’s right-hand men.

-Lana approached John immediately with this information, and told him that she wanted out of the relationship.
-His response?
+Lana approached John immediately with this information, and told him that she wanted to end their relationship.
+But John Stompanato said no way: